 WHY I DO WHAT I DO AND HOW I GOT THERE

 Photography is such a hard subject to crack!
 I was torn between a Photography Diploma in College or taking Spanish at A Level and becoming a translator.
-The only thing that put me off the Spanish was the other 3 subjects I would have to do aswell and they all ended in ‘ology’
+The only thing that put me off the Spanish was the other 3 subjects I would have to have done too and they all ended in ‘ology’

-“I am creative, not clever” I say quite a lot to crack a little bit of banter, but just that I have a creative mind and can sometimes be a bit gullible.
+“I am creative, not clever” I say quite a lot to crack a little bit of banter, by that I just mean I have a creative mind and can sometimes be a bit gullible.

 I started my Photography Diploma back in 2012 a year after leaving high school and them two years taught me basics on how to work a camera.
 Frustration after every module that passed as to when I will find ‘my style’ and my various tutors always telling me ‘it will come’.

 I started my degree two years later and was still unknown.
 I have Artists I love such as Sally Mann, for her purity and sticking to what she believed in.
 However, could still never distinguish my authentic style.
 Until one day i got asked “Why did you choose to do photography” so I said… “Because I love looking back at my childhood family album and how real and true the photographs are.
 I now have memories of my childhood I didn’t actually remember just by looking at them pictures and reading them”